artyomashigov/DataEngineering/HW4.5 Modeling/Readme.txt

-You can create a database from a model or ER diagram Find a schema in universityschema.mwb
+You can create a database from a model or ER diagram Find the schema in universityschema.mwb